Qiu233/QTRHack/README.md

-# QTRHack
+# QTRHack(still under development)
 QTRHack is a rewritten version of QTRHacker which can be found in another repo.

-# About the name
 Actually I didn't think of any name that fits this project, so temporarily removed the last two letters just to distinguish from the older one.

-# What's new(still under development)
+# What's new
 Currently nothing new in functionality but a little in techniques and architecture.

 New GUI: using WPF with MahApps.Metro, which means the UI would be more effective and easy to use.